Gaurav07-droid/chatRoom/readme.md

 # chatRoom

-An real time chat room made with socket.io and javascript
+An simple real time chat room appliaction made with socket.io and javascript